JuanGaleano/gganimate_map_colors/README.md

 # Animated Visualizations with ggplot2 and gganimate

 This project creates animated visualizations in R using `ggplot2`, `gganimate`, and `sf` libraries.
 It includes two main parts: a simple bar chart animation and an animated map visualization based on shapefile data.
-The animations showcase smooth transitions in color to represent changes over time.
+The animations showcase smooth transitions in color to represent changes over states.

 ## Code Overview